India’s opportunities in space commercialization

 - Information barrier: The amount of information on space technologies available in the public sphere is still limited.
-Also, space related research and development is largely centred around the ISRO and not in the public domain.
+Also, space related research and development is largely centred around the ISRO.
 Balancing between sharing knowledge and National security will be a challenge ahead of commercialisation.

 - Technological barriers: Many of the developments, such as manned missions and reusable vehicles, are still in the development phase.
 Also, India lacks Heavy-lift launch vehicles (Vehicles with payload capacity of 20-50 tonnes) vital for the launch of next generation heavy satellites and interplanetary missions.

 - Lack of self-sustaining market: Commercial space sector is still a nascent field and the only dominant customer is the government.
 Hence, government involvement will continue to be a crucial factor for the success of the commercial exploits.